 This post has been sponsored by Inspira Health Network, but as usual, all opinions are my own.

 According to the Centers for Disease Control, more than 200,000 women get breast cancer every year in the United States, and over 42,000 die from the disease.
-Anyone over the age of 50 or with a family history of the disease are especially at risk.
-You know I hit both marks, so it’s important for me to be proactive!
+Anyone over the age of 50 or with a family history of the disease is especially at risk.
+You know I hit both marks, so it’s important for me and everyone else who faces this risk to be proactive, as well as seek out financial protection options, such as life insurance from the best life insurance companies in the UK.

 The good news is that breast cancer has high survival and cure rates if found early.
 That’s why it’s so important for women at high risk for hereditary cancer to know their risk, lower it if possible, and be vigilant to catch cancer early.